s3714110/covid-19-data/public/data/README.md

 This data has been collected, aggregated, and documented by Cameron Appel, Diana Beltekian, Daniel Gavrilov, Charlie Giattino, Joe Hasell, Bobbie Macdonald, Edouard Mathieu, Esteban Ortiz-Ospina, Hannah Ritchie, Lucas Rodés-Guirao, Max Roser.

-The mission of _Our World in Data_ is to make data and research on the world's largest problems understandable and accessible.
+_Our World in Data_ makes data and research on the world's largest problems understandable and accessible.
 [Read more about our mission](https://ourworldindata.org/about).